 Charles Bridge Prague

-Charles Bridge Prague indeed is the busiest place, I wanted to take as many photos as I can but all I have are photos of people around.
+Charles Bridge Prague indeed is the busiest place especially in summer, I wanted to take as many photos as I can but all I have are photos of people around.

 As I walk further I noticed this group of Musicians, they are really professionals.
 How they play their instruments are pretty flawless.
 I watch them and recorded some videos so watch out for it.